Footprint Reduction Summary: Waste

 Reduce, Recycle, Reuse Waste

 We’re working hard to minimize the waste from our operations, and we have a long-term goal to become zero waste-to-landfill.
 By 2020, we’ve set a goal to have 10 zero-waste-to-landfill sites (90 percent of waste is either recycled or composted with the rest of waste sent to a waste-to-energy facility).
-Two facilities have already reached this milestone, and three other sites are close to achieving a zero-waste-to-landfill designation.
+Three sites have already reached this milestone, and three other sites are close to achieving a zero-waste-to-landfill designation.
 We’re working hard to install robust recycling programs at all of our plants and offices, where we already divert an average of more than 80 percent of waste from landfill.

 Over the past several years, our employees have conducted numerous “dumpster dives” — literally digging and sorting through the trash to see how we could reduce waste — and ultimately found ways to reduce our solid waste at all of these facilities by more than half.
 We’ve also expanded our use of third-party recyclers to increase our diversion-from-landfill rates, and we’ll continue to look for more ways to reuse our waste and expand our recycling and composting efforts.

 *Clorox sold its Oakland, California, offices in 2013 and discontinued its Venezuela operations in 2014.
 Total solid waste-to-landfill for 2011 (the baseline year for our 2020 waste reduction goal) was recalculated to exclude solid waste sent to landfill at these facilities.
-Data for 2012 and 2013 were not recalculated
+Data for 2012 and 2013 were not recalculated.

 Zero-Waste to Landfill Program